- Dow and DuPont Amend Merger Agreement to Reflect Extension to August 31; Close of Transaction Now Expected No Earlier than August 1

 - Material Science Company Now Expected to be the First Spin-off

-Wilmington, DE and Midland, MI - March 31, 2017 - DuPont (NYSE: DD) and Dow (NYSE: Dow) today announced several amendments to the companies’ transaction agreement involving the proposed merger of equals and intended subsequent separation into three independent publicly traded companies.
+(Business Wire) Wilmington, DE and Midland, MI--(BUSINESS WIRE)--DuPont (NYSE: DD) and Dow (NYSE: Dow) today announced several amendments to the companies’ transaction agreement involving the proposed merger of equals and intended subsequent separation into three independent publicly traded companies.

 To accommodate the requirements of DuPont’s recently announced transaction with FMC, Dow and DuPont have amended Section 8.1(b)(i) of the merger agreement to extend the “Outside Date” definition to August 31, 2017 with anticipated closing of the transaction no earlier than August 1, 2017, subject to satisfaction of customary closing conditions, including receipt of regulatory approvals.